No. 10 NC State women rout Maine 84-46

 Maine: Visits Northeastern on Dec.
 22.

 N.C.
-State: Travels to Chattanooga - where coach Wes Moore spent 15 seasons before taking over the Wolfpack in 2013 - on Friday night.
+State: Travels to Chattanooga - where Moore spent 15 seasons before taking over the Wolfpack in 2013 - on Friday night.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25